Best Angle Grinder for Sharpening Mower Blades

 - Light, ergonomic grip for reduced fatigue during repeated sharpening

-- Directed airflow and Service Minder brush system to extend tool life
+- Directed airflow and Service Minder brush system to support tool life

 - Quick-adjust guard and large spindle lock for easier disc swaps